top of page

 We love it here.
 It turns out that the famous “Southern Hospitality” is actually a thing!

-My husband and I love our jobs and our daughter is ready to leave the nest for college.
+My husband and I love our jobs and our daughter just left the nest for college.
 What’s missing?
 Traditional, healthy homemade German bread.
 After a hard day of work as an executive in the office, I can't wait to get creative in my kitchen at home.

-I would be honored to share some authentic German baked goods from My Little Heidelberg kitchen.
+I would be honored to share my authentic German baked goods from My Little Heidelberg kitchen.
 If you like it, I hope you’ll tell your friends and help me spread the word.

 Guten Appetit!